datahub-v2/frontend/docs/automation.md

 * update `readme.md` file - add automation description and a future dataset link on the datahub.io
 * update the `.datahub/datapackage.json` readme section
 * if you are planning to publish the dataset under 'core' user - change `owner/ownerid` to `core`
-* push the dataset with the `.datahub` folder on the github (the datahub.io not stores automation scripts in the result dataset)
+* push the dataset with the `.datahub` folder on the GitHub (the datahub.io not stores automation scripts in the result dataset)
 * (optional) ask Datahub staff to push dataset under 'core' if the data is important and you want everybody to use it.